-Table A2.18: Recreation, culture and religion - major concessions
+Table A2.18: Recreation, culture, and religion - major concessions

-Recreation, culture and religion - minor concessions (< \$1 million)
+Recreation, culture, and religion - minor concessions (< \$1 million)

-- The State Library of NSW offers concessional membership to pensioners, Seniors Card holders or full-time students. - A 10 per cent discount is provided to Friends of the Library (members) at the State Library of NSW shop and cafe.
-If the Friend has been a member for 10 years this increases to a 20 per cent discount at the shop. - A loan fee waiver applies to NSW public libraries who borrow collection material from the State Library of NSW, and discretionary discounts and waivers are provided for digital images. - The Sydney Living Museum offers concessional admission charges to the unemployed, children, pensioners, healthcare card holders, Veteran's Affairs cardholders, seniors and students. - The Sydney Opera House provides concessional charges on guided tours for children, pensioners, seniors, students and school group tours.
-Concession tickets are available to many Sydney Opera House productions for Australian pensioners/seniors, full-time students and children. - The Sydney Opera House provides a supported venue hire rate to select charitable organisations, community groups or arts organisations that the Sydney Opera House supports or has an existing relationship with, on a case-by-case basis. - The Sydney Opera House, through the Access Program, provides accessible performances and programs for people with disabilities, including free tailored excursions and tours, performing arts workshops and supported music programs.
+- A 10 per cent discount is provided to Friends of the Library (members) at the State Library of NSW shop and cafe.
+If the Friend has been a member for 10 years, this increases to a 20 per cent discount at the shop. - A loan fee waiver applies to NSW public libraries who borrow collection material from the State Library of NSW, and discretionary discounts and waivers are provided for digital images. - The Sydney Living Museum offers concessional admission charges to the unemployed, children, pensioners, healthcare card holders, Veteran's Affairs cardholders, seniors, and students. - The Sydney Opera House provides concessional charges on guided tours for children, pensioners, seniors, students, and school group tours.
+Concession tickets are available to many Sydney Opera House productions for Australian pensioners/seniors, full-time students, and children. - The Sydney Opera House provides a supported venue hire rate to select charitable organisations, community groups or arts organisations that the Sydney Opera House supports or has an existing relationship with, on a case-by-case basis. - The Sydney Opera House, through the Access Program, provides accessible performances and programs for people with disabilities, including free tailored excursions and tours, performing arts workshops and supported music programs.

-Table A2.19: Environmental protection - major concessions
+Table A2.19: Environmental protection - major con cessions TONOTO / TELLOT p1000001011 11101,011 0011 000010110